 - khan/react-components: React components originally from within Khan Academy that I open-sourced.
 This is the first example that I know of publishing React components on npm, now standard practice.

 - Khan/perseus: Khan Academy’s exercise editing system.
 I wrote the integration between Perseus and the main website.
 Creating and saving exercises; creating, saving, moving, renaming questions within an exercise.

 - Khan/KAS: Khan Academy’s computer algebra system.
 I created simple physics / units of measure support, so you can, say, answer a question in /kg/, when the answer was originally stated in /g/.

 - joelburget/react-live-editor: A tool for live editing react components in the browser, used on the react-components landing page.

 Many of my projects fall in this niche I’ve carved out for myself in the intersection between UI and typed functional programming.
 I enjoy applying the lessons I’ve learned from each domain to the other.

 - Consultant (Oct 2015 - Feb 2016): I worked as a front-end web consultant with a specialiation in React / Flux.
 I worked with Spring where I built their web search feature and AlphaSheets where I helped with architecture and best practices.

-- JP Morgan - New Product Development Engineer - Vice President (Feb 2016 - Feb 2018): I’m currently working on adding Raft-based consensus to the Ethereum Virtual Machine / Blockchain.
-I previously split time between a developing a functional programming language called Hopper and front-end web development and design.
+- JP Morgan - New Product Development Engineer - Vice President (Feb 2016 - Feb 2018): I worked on adding Raft-based consensus to the Ethereum Virtual Machine / Blockchain.
+Before that I worked on a functional programming language called Hopper.

-- Monic - Cofounder (Feb 2018 - present): Mostly focused on building the Pact property checking system
+- Monic - Cofounder (Feb 2018 - July 2019): Mostly focused on building the Pact property checking system.

 BS Mathematics, BS Computer and Information Science with honors.
 Spring 2012, Ohio State University.